justb3a/processwire-imageextra/README.md

 - **description** - image description (core)
 - **disable multi language description**
-- **caption** - image caption to use for title/alt tag or/and caption, if empty
 - **orientation** - image orientation
 - **orientation values** - values to use as class names or identifiers for different image orientations
 - **link** - image link to internal pages